 Location: 14 rue des Ecluses 34500 Beziers France

 Feeling brave?
-Round up the most daring among your friends and family for the ultimate show-stopping entrance to the cave – abseiling down the natural entrance alongside your nearest and dearest, with your feet dangling over the cavernous chamber below.
+Round up the most daring among your friends and family for one of the most adrenaline-fuelled things to do in Languedoc Roussilon – abseiling down the natural entrance alongside your nearest and dearest, with your feet dangling over the cavernous chamber below.

 Book: Online at https://www.grottedelasalamandre.com/en/the-guided-tour/